Florida black bear: Legislative action

-On December 11, 2015, then-state Senator (now-U.S. Congressman) Darren Soto (D-FL) filed, along with co-sponsors state Senators Eleanor Sobel (D-FL), Joseph Abruzzo (D-FL), Dwight Bullard (D-FL), and Jeff Clemens (D-FL), S.B.
+On December 11, 2015, Senator Darren Soto filed S.B.
 1096, Florida Black Bears.
-An identical House bill to S.B.
-1096, H.B.
-1055, was filed on December 29, 2015, by Representative Mark S. Pafford (D-FL) and co-sponsored by Representatives Dwight Dudley (D-FL) and Ed Narain (D-FL).
-These bills would require the Florida Fish and Wildlife Conservation Commission, the Florida Department of Agriculture and Consumer Services, and the Florida Department of Environmental Protection to create an account within the Non-Game Wildlife Trust Fund to assist with funding for bear-resistant trash cans and take certain measures to conserve bear habitat.
-In addition, the bills would require conservation efforts including: changing schedules for controlled burns in bear habitat, permanently banning the harvest of saw palmetto berries, and ban sales of timbering rights to acorn producing oaks.
-The mention of prohibiting the sale of timber rights on state land was in response to land usage in the Florida Black Bear Management Plan which also included grain farming and cattle ranching on state land.
-The bills would also require a panel of five biologists and wildlife ecologists appointed by the senate to oversee the Black Bear Habitat Restoration Act.
-Neither bill however, was heard in their first committee of reference and subsequently died in committee.
+An identical House, H.B.
+1055, was filed by Representative Mark Pafford.
+These bills would require the FWC, the Florida Department of Agriculture and Consumer Services, and the Florida Department of Environmental Protection to create an account within the Non-Game Wildlife Trust Fund to assist with funding for bear-resistant trash cans and take certain measures to conserve bear habitat.
+In addition, the bills would require additional conservation efforts.
+Neither bill was heard in their first committee of reference and subsequently died in committee.

 H.B.
-491, sponsored by Representative Amy Mercado (D-FL), was filed in the House on January 24, 2017.
+491, sponsored by Representative Amy Mercado, was filed in the House on January 24, 2017.
 It was referred to the Natural Resources and Public Lands Subcommittee, Agriculture and Natural Resources Appropriations Subcommittee and the Government Accountability Committee on February 6, 2017.
 The bill was not heard in its first committee of reference and subsequently died in committee.
 S.B.
-1304, sponsored by Senator Linda Stewart (D-FL), was filed in the Senate on February 28, 2017.
+1304, sponsored by Senator Linda Stewart, was filed in the Senate on February 28, 2017.
 It was referred to the Committee on Environmental Preservation and Conservation, the Appropriations Subcommittee on the Environment and Natural Resources and Appropriations.
 The bill was found favorable with a Committee Substitute by the Committee on Environmental Preservation and Conservation on April 19, 2017.
-The bill died in its second committee of reference on May 8, 2017.
-The bills are a revised version of the Florida Black Bear Habitat Restoration Act.
+The bill died in its second committee of reference.